Slevinski/slevinski.github.io/series/signed-language-writing-critical-review/publishing.md

 The current publication direction for this series is:

-- `steveslevinski.me` as the living reading home
+- `steveslevinski.me` as the living reading site
-- `Zenodo` as the preferred near-term archival and DOI home
+- `Zenodo` as the preferred near-term archival and DOI record
 - one record per mature framework, review, or synthesis paper when a document is independently citable
 - selective later journal submission for condensed methodological, comparative, or synthesis articles